ugurdumantepe0/Visualization_and_implementation_of_historical_data_to_relational_database/README.md

 Implementation of historical data of 16th Century Mediterranean News traffic to Neo4J relational database and it's visualization on a interactive map interface with OpenLayers.
 Also data operations are implemented with Neo4J for Swagger.
+Javacript is used for plugins.